 Prosthodontists, the only dentists recognized by the ADA as true specialists in esthetic/cosmetic dentistry, can restore optimal function and appearance to your teeth.
 Specialty certification is obtained with an additional three years of residency beyond dental school at an ADA accredited university or hospital program.
 Prosthodontists also receive advanced training in implant dentistry, TMD/TMJ problems, traumatic injuries to the mouth’s structures, and snoring/sleep apnea disorders.

-If you have a dental emergency during our office hours, please call our office at (212) 433-2425, and we will accommodate your needs.
+If you have a dental emergency during our dental office hours, please call our dental office at (212) 433-2425, and we will accommodate your needs.
 We have an emergency service after-hours that will get you in contact with Dr. Boyd.
 The emergency service number is (212) 774-1485.
 If you have a severe injury, bleeding, or infection, please visit an emergency room or dial 911.

 Yes!
 On Mondays and Thursdays, we are available in the early evening to accommodate your busy schedule.